 To get an idea, to reach:

 - Rome by car, bus, or train, I would take more than 3 hours and a half,

 - a city in central or northern Italy, from 5 to 10 hours,

-- a city in the rest of Europe or the world, one day or two.
+- a city in the rest of Europe or World, one day or two.

 I enjoy traveling, but these settings make it inefficient for the additional room and board costs even for the closest destination.

-For these reasons, I am glad to offer my presence and commitment at any event, but only under full expense coverage of the assignment.
+For these reasons, I am glad to offer my presence and commitment at any event, but only under full underwriting of my assignment.